If SEO terminology and best practices intimidate you, you're not alone.

-What are Long-tail Keywords – And How Can They Help Your Content Strategy?
+How Can Long-tail Keywords Help Your Content Strategy?

 The more your content caters to your customers specific interests, concerns and needs, the more effective it will be.
 For example, if you sell basketball shoes, you’re more likely to attract customers with a blog comparing Nike and Reebok than a blog comparing athletic shoes and dress shoes.

 The same goes for keywords — the more they have to do with a customer’s interests, the more they’ll help you.